 Places are allocated according to the school's published admission criteria.
 The authority has not published specific distance data for this school.
 However, the level of over-subscription suggests that distance from the school gate is the main determining factor after looked-after children and siblings, both of which receive legal priority.
 Families should verify their distance from school and monitor the local authority's information carefully, as cut-off distances can vary year to year depending on the distribution of applications.

-The school notes that it welcomes applications under its admission policy, which does not employ academic selection or faith-based criteria — it is a fully inclusive community school.
-The Local Authority will provide detailed information about deadlines and the allocation process for entries in September 2026 and beyond.
+The school notes that it welcomes applications under its admission policy, which does not employ academic selection or faith-based criteria - it is a fully inclusive community school.
+For September 2027 Reception entry, Buckinghamshire's verified coordinated scheme lists 15 January 2027 as the application deadline and 16 April 2027 as offer day.

 Applications